sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 Conductor raised both eyebrows.
 "Excuse me?"

 "Don't tell me you don't have it comin'.
-'Specially after what you pulled."
+'Specially after what you pulled on our darlin'."

 The owl felt like he wanted to say somethin, but couldn't find the words.
 He decided to let it slide for now.
 "But ye didn't go for it, lad.
 What 'appened?"